vennivennila/Todo-App/README.md

 ## 🧾 Example Flow
 1. Run backend → Flask API starts at port 5000
 2. Run frontend → React app starts at port 3000
 3. React app communicates with backend using Axios
-4. Data is stored and retrieved from SQLite database
+4. Data is stored temporarily in memory (resets when server restarts)

 ---